Trust & Will logo

 Estate planning is so important because it empowers people to put a plan in place to safeguard their future and create multigenerational wealth.
 The widespread acceptance of eWills in every state would greatly enhance accessibility, enabling every family to start building their legacy.

-• Helping to educate the public about the benefits of eWills and other electronic estate planning documents
+• Helping to educate the public about the benefits of eWills and other electronic estate planning documents.

-How We’re Advocating for eWill Legislation
+How We’re Advocating for Digital Estate Planning Legislation

 We are committed to our efforts and will continue speaking out across the country so that every American has equal opportunity to build their legacy.

-Understanding the History of eWill Legislation
+Understanding the History of Digital Adoption

-• 1999 - The Uniform Electronic Transactions Act (UETA) was adopted by the Uniform Law Commission - since then 49 states have passed UETA (New York has separate electronic signature legislation)
+• 1999 - UETA was adopted by the Uniform Law Commission and since then, 49 states have passed UETA (New York has separate electronic signature legislation)

 • 2000 - Congress passed ESIGNe-Sign, a federal law granting legal recognition to electronic signatures and records